 St Mary’s Today

 Extensive repairs to the fabric and reordering over the past 25 years, including the roof, stained glass windows, organ restoration and addition of toilets and a kitchen facility, has created a multi purpose venue at the heart of the village.
-Apart from regular weekly services (link to schedule), the church is now home to an increasing number of events which include, a popular Monday Morning Cafe, the Village Fete (the church tower is integral to the famous flying teddies feature!), the annual Village Fruit and Vegetable Show, Harvest lunch, theatre and concerts (with excellent acoustics).
+Subject to Covid-19 restrictions regular services are held in the church ([please can you put the link to our “a church near you” page here – the same link as in on the introduction page]) and the church is home to an increasing number of events which include, a popular Monday Morning Cafe, the Village Fete (the church tower is integral to the famous flying teddies feature!), the annual Village Fruit and Vegetable Show, Harvest lunch, theatre and concerts (with excellent acoustics).
 The church is also available for private events.

 Funding and Giving